aks/bash-lib/README.md

 Set the precision of real number arithmetic results.
 The default is 2.

+The real-utils uses the `bc` tool to accomplish its calculations.

+In addition to normal arithmetic expressions (+ - * / %), including the power
+function (^) which can be used within the expression passed to `real_eval`, the following functions area also defined:

+    int(x)   -- return the integer portion of a real number frac(x)  -- return the fractional portion of a real number

+    sin(x)   -- sine of x (in radians) cos(x)   -- cosine of x (in radians) tan(x)   -- tangent of x

+    asin(x)  -- arcsine of x
+    acos(x)  -- arccosine of x
+    atan(x)  -- arctangent of x

+    rad(x)   -- convert degress to radians
+    deg(x)   -- confert radians to degress

+    round(x,y)  -- round x at the yth decimal

+    pi()     -- the value of PI

+Example:

+    real_eval("int($x)/3")

+The following shell functions are also defined:

+    sin x     -- the sine of X (in radians) cos x     -- the cosine of X (in radians) tan x     -- the tangent of X rad x     -- convert x in degrees to radians deg x     -- convert x in radians to degrees logn x    -- return the natural (base e) logarithm of X log10 x   -- return the base 10 log of x exp x     -- return e^x
+    round x   -- round up x
+    round x,y -- round x at the Yth decimal

+These shell variables are defined:

+    PI='3.141592653589793'
+    TAU='6.283185307179586'
+    E='2.718281828459045'

 sh-utils.sh <a id="sh_utils">
 -----------
 handy functions for writing bash-based scripts